triyuga/firebase-chat-ui/README.md

 # Firebase Chat UI demo

-This demo application is built using firebase, as a means of exploring and demonstrating the capabilities of that platform.
+This demo application is built using [Firebase](https://firebase.google.com/), as a means of exploring and demonstrating the capabilities of that platform.

 Repo for this project here: https://github.com/triyuga/firebase-chat-ui